top of page

 Floyd Patterson: The Fighting Life of Boxing's Invisible Champion

-Floyd Patterson was boxing’s invisible champion, but in this deeply researched and beautifully written biography he comes vividly to life and is finally given his due — as one of the most artful boxers of his time and as one of our great sportsmen, a man who shaped the world in and out of the ring.
+Floyd Patterson was boxing’s invisible champion, but in this deeply researched and beautifully written biography, he comes vividly to life and is finally given his due — as one of the most artful boxers of his time and as one of our great sportsmen, a man who shaped the world in and

 Boxing Shadows

-In this compelling biography, acclaimed author W. K. "Kip" Stratton collaborates with Zamarron to tell the story of her unlikely rise to the pinnacle of women's boxing.
-With searing honesty, Zamarron describes how the chaotic breakup of her childhood family caused her to develop "demons" that drove her to aggressive behavior in school, an addiction to self-destructive habits, including cutting, and eventually to a corrupt for-profit mental hospital in which she spent eighteen months tied to a bed.
+In this compelling biography, acclaimed author W. K. (Kip) Stratton collaborates with Zamarron to tell the story of her unlikely rise to the pinnacle of women's boxing.
+With searing honesty, Zamarron describes how the chaotic breakup of her childhood family caused her to develop "demons" that drove her to aggressive behavior in school, an addiction to self-destructive habits, including cutting, and eventually to a corrupt for-profit mental hospital in which she spent 18 months tied to a bed.

-Backyard Brawl: Inside the Blood Feud Between Texas and Texas A&M
+Inside the Blood Feud

-W. K. Stratton takes you through this rivalry and its history, covering the years when the game was postponed because the fans were just too violent, the branding of UT’s beloved steer, Bevo, by a renegade Aggie, the kidnapping of A&M’s beloved Reveille by boisterous UT students, the theft of UT’s cannon, Old Smokey, and its unceremonious dumping into the murky waters of Austin’s Town Lake, and the fistfights that broke out when celebrating UT fans rushed A&M’s nearly sacred Kyle Field after Texas won the last-ever Southwest Conference title on the Aggies’ home turf.
+W.K.
+(Kip) Stratton takes you through this rivalry and its history, covering the years when the game was postponed because fans were just too violent; the branding of UT’s beloved steer, Bevo, by a renegade Aggie; the kidnapping of A&M’s beloved Reveille by boisterous UT students; the theft of UT’s cannon, Old Smokey; and its unceremonious dumping into the murky waters of Austin’s Town Lake -- and the fistfights that broke out when celebrating UT fans rushed A&M’s nearly sacred Kyle Field after Texas won the last-ever Southwest Conference title on the Aggies’ home turf.

 Colo-State-Pen: 18456: A Dark Miscellany